-RG 000.199 Part 2.6 of the derivative trade repository rules imposes obligations requiring you to prepare an annual written report for ASIC on your compliance as an ADTR licensee with the Corporations Act and the derivative trade repository rules.

-RG 000.200 We expect that your annual compliance report will:

-- (a) describe in detail the activities that you have undertaken throughout the year in order to meet your obligations; - (b) state the objective outcomes and/or standards against which you have measured your compliance with each of your obligations, and explain how these outcomes and/or standards show evidence of your compliance with your obligations;

-- (c) identify and explain any divergences during the year between your planned and actual activities, and your resources for complying with and monitoring your compliance with your obligations; and - (d) state and explain your conclusions about: - whether you have achieved your stated outcomes and/or standards, and the extent to which you have fully complied with each obligation; - (ii) if less than full compliance is identified, how you will ensure that you achieve full compliance with each obligation in the future; - (iii) the adequacy and effectiveness of your arrangements for handling conflicts of interest; - (iv) how well you meet or have met each of your obligations; - (v) how well you monitor your own compliance with each of your obligations; and - (vi) if any inadequacy or weaknesses have been identified, how you propose to address or have addressed these matters. - RG 000.201 In preparing your report for ASIC, you should refer to and follow the CPSS-IOSCO Disclosure framework and assessment methodology for FMIs, published in December 2012.
+- RG 249.204 Part 2.6 of the derivative trade repository rules imposes obligations requiring you to prepare an annual written report for ASIC on your compliance as an ADTR licensee with the Corporations Act and the derivative trade repository rules. - RG 249.205 We expect that your annual compliance report will: - (a) describe in detail the activities that you have undertaken throughout the year in order to meet your obligations; - (b) state the objective outcomes and/or standards against which you have measured your compliance with each of your obligations, and explain how these outcomes and/or standards show evidence of your compliance with your obligations; - (c) identify and explain any divergences during the year between your planned and actual activities, and your resources for complying with, and monitoring your compliance with, your obligations; and - (d) state and explain your conclusions about: - whether you have achieved your stated outcomes and/or standards, and the extent to which you have fully complied with each obligation; - (ii) if less than full compliance is identified, how you will ensure that you achieve full compliance with each obligation in the future; - (iii) the adequacy and effectiveness of your arrangements for handling conflicts of interest; - (iv) how well you meet or have met each of your obligations; - (v) how well you monitor your own compliance with each of your obligations; and - (vi) if any inadequacy or weaknesses have been identified, how you propose to address or have addressed these matters. - RG 249.206 In preparing your report for ASIC, you should refer to and follow the CPMI- IOSCO Principles for financial market infrastructures: Disclosure framework and assessment methodology, published in December 2012, which give guidance on complying with the principles on which the derivative trade repository rules are based.